barionleg/cesium.wiki.gs/Roadmap.md

 We're always looking to:
 * Write demos that showcase Cesium, especially demos that combine Cesium with other web APIs.
-* Support more content by writing converters other formats to CZML using our [czml-writer](https://github.com/AnalyticalGraphicsInc/czml-writer) library.
+* Support more content by writing converters from other formats to CZML using our [czml-writer](https://github.com/AnalyticalGraphicsInc/czml-writer) library.
+* Write tutorials and improve reference documentation and examples.
 * Improve visual quality and performance.
-* Write tutorials and improve reference documentation and examples.
+* Improve platform support by fixing issues on various browsers, devices, or video cards.
 * Improve tests and test coverage; however, we don't blindly chase coverage statistics.

 ## Near term